novaa-git/Test-Works/README.md

 # Works
-Test component instances that are not embedded in the real project environment.
+It has not yet been added to the actual project environment.
+Test studies. small works